 * The 500-employee threshold includes all full-time employees, part-time employees, and employees of any other status (i.e. employees currently on leave, temporary employees, day laborers supplied by a temp agency).

-Paychex has established partnerships with lenders capable of fulfilling a variety of funding options to suit your business needs.
+Yes.
+Paychex has established capable of fulfilling a variety of funding options to suit your business needs.
 You should also consult with your local lender as to whether it is participating.
 All loans will have the same terms regardless of the lender or borrower.
-A list of participating lenders, as well as additional information and full terms, can be found at www.sba.gov.
+A list of participating lenders, as well as additional information and full terms, can be found at .

 Will my loan be forgiven?

-Recipients of a loan made under the Paycheck Protection Program may be eligible for loan forgiveness in an amount equal to the sum of the following costs incurred, and payments made, during an 8-week period beginning on the date of the loan origination:
+Recipients of a loan made under the Paycheck Protection Program may be eligible for loan forgiveness in an amount equal to the sum of the following costs incurred, and payments made, during your covered period:

 - Payment of rent under a lease in force prior to Feb.
-15, 2020; and
+15, 2020

 - Forgiveness amount cannot exceed the principal amount of the loan.